jonathan-poole/qs-admin-guide/docs/system_planning/review_update_capacity_plan.md

 -------------------------

-## Capacity Planning Summary
+## Capacity Planning Process

 There are four primary pillars that this process covers:

-  1. Licenses
+  - Licenses
-  2. Users
+  - Users
-  3. System
+  - System
-  4. Applications
+  - Applications

 -------------------------

 ## Capacity Planning Example

+The below is a high-level mockup of what a capacity plan's output could look like, including the four points from the Capacity Planning Process.
+For details on how to locate/calculate these metrics, please refer to the associated process item above.

 **ACME Corp**